Raushan-A/p-cache/Readme.md

       3. Write zero to current location in index file
       4. If any next element in bucket shift them up

+### Time complexity analysis

+File seek operation on most of operating system have time complexity O(1) and here read-write operation on disk also doesn't depend upon no. of elements

+**Get, Contains, Remove**

+* For avg case with good hash distribution it will just go to the bucket read-write data and return hence the time complexity `O(1)`
+* For worst case it will iterate over the elements in bucket hence the time complexity `O(n)`

+**Put**

+* For avg case with good hash distribution it will just go to the bucket read-write data and return hence the time complexity `O(1)`
+* For worst case it will iterate over the elements in bucket hence the time complexity `O(n)`.
+In case of bucket overflow case it will have to iterate over all elements once for re-hashing, will take more time, still no nested iteration hence the time complexity `O(n)`

 ### TODOs

 1. Handle bucket overflow, increase no. of bucket and re-distribute elements